reversi-fun/symbolic-spectre-tiles/README.md

   * Spectre Shapes and Their Colors

-    In the original JavaScript code, colors were assigned based on the label type for the Spectre shapes.
+    In the original JavaScript code, colors were assigned based on the label type for the Spectre shapes.<br>
     The arrangement of labels in a fractal pattern is crucial evidence for generating tilings of the weakly chiral aperiodic monotile Tile(1,1) known as “Spectre”.

     In this code, except for the label=“Gamma2” colors are determined by the rotation angles of the shapes.